 M I S C E L L A N E O U S T H E R A P I E S

-Rural Philippines
+Rural Circumcision

 Cordillera / Bontok

-The cut on the prepuce is performed using a barber's blade (labaja) or balisong (fan-knife).
+The cut on the prepuce is performed using a labaja (barber's blade) or balisong (fan-knife).
 The cut is guided by a "lukaw," a wooden contraption carved from a branch of the bayabas tree, one end of which is staked to the ground .
 The other end, shaped to fit between the penile prepuce and head, is put in place with the lad sitting and straddling the lukaw.
 The blade is then carefully placed on the prepuce for the dorsal slit and a single blow is delivered by hand or a wooden branch.
 Immediately, the mouthful of bayabas leaves being chewed is spit out and applied to the wound; this is believed to facilitate healing and prevent infection.

 A piece of soft cloth, about 5x5 inches, preferably white, with a small hole in the middle to allow for urination, is wrapped around the penile head and tied with cloth-strings.